sergeyhomyuk/style_typescript/README.md

   0. [TSLint](#tslint)
   0. [License](#license)

-## Introduction
-When developing software as an organization, the value of the software produced is directly affected by the quality of the codebase.
-Consider a project that is developed over many years and handled/seen by many different people.
-If the project uses a consistent coding convention it is easier for new developers to read, preventing a lot of time/frustration spent figuring out the structure and characteristics of the code.
-For that purpose, we need to make sure we adhere to the same coding conventions across all of our products.
-This will not only help new developers, but it will also aid in quickly identifying potential flaws in the code, thereby reducing the brittleness of the code.

 **[top](#table-of-contents)**

 ## Browser Compatibility
   - Target evergreen browsers `ie >= 11`
-  - Target modern browsers `ie >= 9` if it is necessary for a project
+  - Target modern browsers `ie >= 10` if it is necessary for a project
   - Avoid targeting older browsers `ie < 9` if at all possible

 **[top](#table-of-contents)**

 ## Files
   - All TypeScript files must have a ".ts" extension.
-  - They should be all lower case, and only include letters, numbers, and periods.
+  - They should be all camelCase case, and only include letters and numbers.
-  - It is OK (even recommended) to separate words with periods (e.g. `my.view.html`).
   - **All files should end in a new line.** This is necessary for some Unix systems.

 **[top](#table-of-contents)**